paweljw/chip8-rs/README.md

 # chip8-rs

-An oversimplified and extremely incomplete CHIP-8 emulator.
+A CHIP-8 emulator in Rust.

 ## TODO